3manuek/3manuek/content/posts/2024-06/waiter.md

 ---

-If you're in this post, is because you need to implement a consistent way to add concurrency to your scripts.
+If you're in this post, is because you need to implement a consistent way to add parallelization to your scripts.
 This implementation is limited, as it does not contemplates grouping jobs for setting different process groups with different settings or priorities.